jpnorair/OpenTag/xtras/entropy_calc/_Readme.txt

 As I have found, the entropy of the least-significant 4 bits of a 12bit ADC capture of a floating pin is really high, and suitable as a random number generator.
-The onchip temperature sensor is not really good enough.
+Usually the onchip temperature sensor is not good enough.

 THE BASICS